pondersource/prejournal/README.md

 GEN_SQL=1 php schema.php > schema.sql
-psql -h localhost -d prejournal -U your_username -f schema.sql ./vendor/bin/phpunit tests
+psql -h localhost -d prejournal -U your_username -f schema.sql ./vendor/bin/phpunit tests php src/cli-single.php register admin secret perl -i -pe's/PREJOURNAL_ADMIN_PARTY=true/PREJOURNAL_ADMIN_PARTY=false/g' .env
 ```
+If you don't have perl on your system, you can also open `.env` with a text editor and change the value for 'PREJOURNAL_ADMIN_PARTY' from 'true' to 'false' by hand.

 ### Verify API Call